-In 2030, people and organisations across the Port Phillip & Western Port region will be collaborating to protect and improve the extent, quality and diversity of its environmental assets.
+In 2030, people and organisations across the Port Phillip and Western Port region will be collaborating to protect and improve the extent, quality and diversity of its environmental assets.
 There will be shared leadership in decision making, action, monitoring, reporting and learning that ensures targets for all environmental assets are set and pursued to contribute to the natural ecosystems being healthy and resilient.

 In 2030, there will be extensive and diverse areas of permanent native vegetation maintained across the region’s landscapes and being managed chiefly for conservation and environmental purposes.